-Borgo Egnazia has three rather large pools!
-I visited in December so the only pool I used was the indoor one where it was nice and warm!
-It was just actually very pleasant lying on the sun lounger around the indoor pool and reading books!
+Borgo Egnazia has three rather large pools.
+I visited in December – not a great time for the well-known Puglia beaches – so the only pool I used was the indoor one, where it was nice and warm.

-Should you forget anything there is a rather large boutique filled with lovely things.
-There is a large selection of clothing (men, women and kids), toiletries, jewellery, lots of items sourced from the local area etc.
+Should you forget anything there is a rather large boutique at Borgo Egnazia filled with lovely things.
+There is a large selection of clothing (men, women, and kids), toiletries, jewelry, lots of items sourced from the local area etc.

-For further exercise, there is a rather large gym filled with loads of modern equipment.
+For further exercise, there is a rather large gym with loads of modern equipment.